onlyskin/rupaul-quotes/README.md

 # About:

-Print a motivational Rupaul quote every time you open a new terminal window!
+Print a motivational RuPaul quote every time you open a new terminal window!

+# Dependencies:
+OS X System `python` under `/usr/bin/python`

 # Installation:

+1. Clone this repository to your machine
-1. Run `sh setup.sh`
+2. Run `sh setup.sh` from the project root directory
-2. Add `source .rupaul_quote` at the start of your `.bashrc` or `.bash_profile`
+3. Add `./.rupaul_quote` at the start of your `.bashrc` or `.bash_profile`